negativenagesh/CommandCompanion/README.md

 Simply type a command in natural language, such as:

 "open Firefox and search for Python tutorials"
-"create a Python file with a neural network model" "build a portfolio website"
+"create a Python file with a neural network model in vscode" "build a portfolio website in vscode"
 "empty the trash"